Marcela Ruenes advises a full range of lead arrangers and lenders, as well as borrowers, on complex cross-border financings.

-Ms. Ruenes represents investment and commercial banks, borrowers, and private equity firms in a range of domestic and cross-border finance transactions, including:
+Ms. Ruenes represents investment and commercial banks, direct lenders, borrowers, and private equity firms in a range of domestic and cross-border finance transactions, including:

 - Leveraged financings